-For the benefit of those who haven't visited Adelaide, Rundle Mall (Google Maps view) is a fresco-styled, outdoor shopping street closed off from traffic.
+For the benefit of those who haven't visited Adelaide, Rundle Mall (OpenStreetMap view) is a fresco-styled, outdoor shopping street closed off from traffic.
 It runs parallel to North Terrace, from King William Street to Pultney Street, and according to Wikipedia, it was the first such shopping street to open in Australia.

 As part of a rebranding and promotion effort, The People's Republic of Animation was commissioned along with Clemenger BBDO Adelaide to create a television commercial and related material.
 The result was a commercial and banners in the mall itself emphasising the different seasons that can be experienced outdoors in the mall as opposed to enclosed shopping centres.

 According to the site, the scenery drew inspiration from artist Tadahiro Uesugi:

 The biggest artistic inspiration for us was the Japanese artist Tadahiro Uesugi.
 Tadahiro’s work captures the colours and light quality of each season and this was something we wanted to replicate in the commercial.
 We made the ad in a way that if you were to pause on any frame it would look like a piece of artwork in it’s own right.

 Along with the different scenery, a character called Ginger was created who's clothes change along with the seasons on the mall banners, along with the hundreds of other animated characters in the background of the television commercial.
 I thought it was creative and fun, and above all different!

 According to James Calvert, who directed the TVC:

 Recreating the Adelaide institution that is Rundle Mall turned out to be one of the most challenging yet rewarding jobs I have had to do as an animation director.
 Our main character “Ginger” had to walk down the Mall in one continuous shot, while around her the seasons changed.
 Ginger had to change costumes and so did each of our 100 background characters.